SummaryRead the full fact sheet

-Fever is a rise in body temperature above the normal temperature, usually caused by infection.
-Normal body temperature is around 37°C (give or take a degree, depending on individual differences).
+Fever is a rise in body temperature above the normal temperature, usually caused by .
+Normal body temperature is around 37°C (give or take a degree, but this can vary from person to person).
 There may also be minor fluctuations over the course of the day and night.
-Contrary to popular belief, the severity of fever isn’t necessarily related to the seriousness of the illness – for example, life-threatening meningitis might only cause a small temperature rise.

-The fever triggered by a viral or bacterial infection is caused by chemicals produced by the immune system, which reset the body’s thermostat to a higher level.
 Most cases of mild fever resolve by themselves within a couple of days.
 A mild fever (up to 39°C) can actually help the immune system to get rid of an infection.
-In children between the ages of six months and six years, fever can trigger convulsions.
+In children between the ages of 6 months and 6 years, fever can trigger convulsions.
 A fever of 42.4°C or higher, particularly in the elderly, can permanently damage the brain.

 Symptoms of fever